Pusnow/dinv/README.md

 ## TODO

-- Graceful shutdown
+* Graceful shutdown
-- virtio-fs (current QEMU microVM does not support it)
+* virtio-fs (current QEMU microVM does not support it)
-- Port forwarding (it is due to IP conflit between host network and VM network)